How to check your breasts – everything you need to know

-One of the most important health decisions you can make for yourself is committing to being breast aware and regularly checking your breasts.
+One of the most important health decisions you can make for yourself is committing to understanding your breast health and regularly checking your breasts.

 Taking ownership of your own breast health (and sharing that knowledge with others) is one of the most powerful steps you can take to equip yourself with the skills you need to keep yourself healthy.